 HOW DO I KNOW IF MY DATE IS AVAILABLE?

 Check our Calendar!
-Once a deposit is made we officially post it on our Calendar.
+Once your first payement is made we officially post it on our Calendar.

 WHAT IS YOUR MAXIMUM CAPACITY?

-We can technically have up to 200 inside the Chapel but 150 fit more comfortably.
+We can have up to 150 comfortably inside the Chapel.
 The Lake Side Lawn is very large so you can fit 200 Maximum.
 Dining Room, Parlor, & Library 100 Maximum.
 Banquet Hall 100 Maximum.
 Archway Deck 75-100 Maximum.

 HOW DO I SCHEDULE A TIME TO COME LOOK AT THE VENUE?

 All tours are by appointment only, and we can’t wait to show you around.
-Please email us to set up a time to visit or fill out the form on the contact page.
+Please fill out our form and we will be in touch to set something up.

 DO YOU HAVE ROOM TO STAY AT THE ESTATE?